 Welcome to the Great Smoky Mountains, home to some of the most spectacular locations on earth.
-Formed over 200 million years ago when two major continents collided, is it any wonder that these amazing mountains are the single, most sought after vacation destination in the country.
-Millions of visitors flock to these mountains every year to enjoy the plants and wildlife that live in abundance here.
-Who could resist when area attractions have such wonderful names as: Tuckaleechee Caverns, Forbidden Caverns, Rainbow Falls, and Place of a Thousand Drips.
+It was formed over 200 million years ago when two major continents collided.
+Is it any wonder that these amazing mountains are the single, most sought after vacation destination in the country?
+Millions of visitors also flock to these mountains every year to enjoy the plants and wildlife that live in abundance here.
+Who could resist when area attractions have such wonderful names?
+These include Tuckaleechee Caverns, Forbidden Caverns, Rainbow Falls, and also a Place of a Thousand Drips.
 These names inspire curiosity and the need to know more.
 Why were they given these names?
 Are they Indian names?
 What makes them so special?

 Tallest single-drop waterfall in the Smoky Mountains

 This is not a hike for young children so be sure to plan ahead.
 Grab your sturdiest boots, a nice lunch and plenty of water.
 This trail is approx. 2.7 miles one way and has an elevation change of 1,700 feet.
 This rocky and often strenuous trail follows LeConte Creek and takes about 3.5 hrs to complete.
 Aaif you see a “shortcut” along the trail, beware it is more difficult than it looks- stay on the trail.
 After following the creek for a while, you will enter an area blooming with an array of rhododendron, teaberry, mountain pepperbush and also pink lady slipper.